GoogleCloudPlatform/cloud-opensource-python/best_practices/README.rst

 Dependency Compatibility Dashboard
 ----------------------------------

-The `dashboard`_ shows the compatibility status of a list of Google owned OSS Python packages.
+The `dashboard`_ shows the compatibility status of a list of Google sponsored Open Source Python packages.

 .. _dashboard: https://googlecloudplatform.github.io/cloud-opensource-python/